-Krysten Joyce is a health policy consultant in the Institute for Health Policy at Kaiser Permanente.
+Krysten Joyce is a senior health policy consultant in the Institute for Health Policy at Kaiser Permanente.
 In her role, Krysten provides content and strategy expertise to organization’s drug pricing and coverage initiatives.
 She also conducts research, tracks policy developments, and facilitates conversations among internal and external experts in the field.
 She is currently particularly focused on fair drug pricing policy and vaccine development.
 Other topics she tracks include universal coverage policy, affordability, and delivery system reform.

 Prior to joining Kaiser Permanente, Krysten served as Strategy and Policy Manager at the Colorado State Innovation Model, a federally funded initiative under the Governor’s office, where she identified policy strategies to improve access to integrated physical and behavioral health and led state efforts to explore development of new alternative payment models.
 Before that, she served as the health care staffer for U.S. Senator Mark Udall (D-CO), advising on issues including the Affordable Care Act, women’s reproductive health, and rural health services.